What’s the Link Between PCOS and Acne?

 Quickfire dos and dont’s

-Stay hydrated throughout the day (we’re talking at least 10 glasses of water
+Stay hydrated throughout the day; drink at least 8-10 glasses of water

 Wash your makeup brushes and applicators after every use